Note: This page and its subpages are currently being updated.

 The Glee Club is the oldest musical group at Amherst, which is also known as "The Singing College" for its long and varied musical history.
 Founded in 1865 as an eight-voice, all-male, student-directed musical club, the Glee Club is the fifth oldest collegiate choir in the nation and presently consists of thirty students selected through auditions from the Five College community.
 Its members have performed at venues ranging from the White House to the Notre Dame Cathedral, in over 58 countries all over the globe to date.

-Listen to a selection of the Glee Club's repertoire.
+Listen to a selection of the Glee Club's repertoire from 2-3 years ago.